A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural Spinors for Electronic Ionization, Attachment and Excitation Energy Problem: Results and discussion

 \subsubsection{Comparison with four-component results}

 Table \ref{tab:sos_halogen_oxides} presents the spin–orbit splittings of the halogen oxide anions XO$^-$ (X=Cl, Br, I) obtained with various relativistic electron detachment methods, and compares them against available experimental and previously reported theoretical values.
-The focus here is on the performance of the FNS-CD variants of IP-ADC in relation to the conventional four-component (4c) implementations.
-The spin--orbit splittings of halogen monoxide anions (XO$^{-}$; X = Cl, Br, and I) were calculated using the Dyall.acv3z basis set for the halogen atom (X) and an uncontracted aug-cc-pVTZ basis set for the oxygen atom.
+The focus here is on the performance of the FNS-CD variants of IP-ADC in relation to the conventional 4c implementations.
+The spin--orbit splittings of halogen monoxide anions XO$^{-}$ were calculated using the Dyall.acv3z basis set for the halogen atom (X) and an uncontracted aug-cc-pVTZ basis set for the oxygen atom.
 The results in Table~\ref{tab:sos_halogen_oxides} show that the FNS-CD-IP-ADC(3) methods based on X2CAMF Hamiltonian reproduce the 4c values with very good accuracy while substantially reducing the computational cost through a truncated virtual space.
-Across ClO$^-$, BrO$^-$, and IO$^-$, the FNS-CD-IP-ADC(3) splittings are consistently within 0.003–0.005 eV of their 4c-IP-ADC(3) counterparts, regardless of the basis set.
-A similar trend is observed for the semiemperical FNS-CD-IP-ADC[(2)+x(3)], which follows the 4c results almost one-to-one, typically differing by less than 0.002 eV in the splitting values.
-Compared to experiment, both 4c and FNS-CD variants at the standard ADC(3) level tend to deviate more, especially for the heavier IO$^-$, while the scaled matrix [(2)+x(3)] treatment significantly improves agreement and yields errors on the order of a few meV.
+Across ClO$^-$, BrO$^-$, and IO$^-$, the FNS-CD-IP-ADC(3) spin–orbit splittings remain consistently within 0.003–0.005 eV of the corresponding 4c-IP-ADC(3) values, independent of the basis set.
+A comparable behavior is observed for the semiempirical FNS-CD-IP-ADC[(2)+($x$)(3)] approach, which closely reproduces the 4c results, with deviations in the splittings typically below 0.002 eV.
+Compared to experiment, both 4c and FNS-CD variants at the standard ADC(3) level tend to deviate more, especially for the heavier IO$^-$, while the semi-emperically scaled treatment significantly improves agreement and yields errors on the order of a few meV.
 Thus, FNS-CD offers a reliable and computationally more affordable alternative to 4c calculations without sacrificing accuracy in describing spin–orbit splittings.